 Develop anti-racist strategies that are indispensable to the efforts needed to build regenerative and healthy workplaces.
 Gain valuable tools to build awareness, create relevant strategies and engage in immediate and critical actions to make workplaces more anti-racist, respectful and equitable for all people.

 The format of this course is online and asynchronous.
-Learners will spend approximately six to seven hours a week completing activities including readings, group discussions and assignments.
+Approximately six to seven hours a week to spend on the course.